Imperial Blue (whisky)

 Imperial Blue, abbreviated to IB and also known as Seagram's Imperial Blue, is a brand of Indian whisky, owned by Pernod Ricard, and launched in 1997.
 It is a blend of Indian grain spirits with imported Scotch malts.
 It is commonly available in 750ml, 375ml and 180ml bottles, and also available in 90ml bottles.

-History
+Raj Group History

 Imperial Blue was launched in India in 1997 by Seagram.
 Seagram's global business was jointly acquired by Pernod Ricard and Diageo on 21 December 2001.
 Pernod Ricard bought Seagram's Indian operations in 2002.
 Pernod Ricard had previously entered the Indian market by acquiring a 74% stake in United Agencies Ltd (UAL), with a bottling facility in Kolhapur, Maharashtra.
 UAL was merged with Seagram's Indian business and continued operations under the name Seagram Manufacturing Ltd. The decision to integrate UAL into Seagram was taken due to the latter's larger operations in the country.